Lifts & Terrain

 Yokoteyama Ski Area

-At 2,305 metres elevation, the top of this ski area is the highest of all Japanese ski resorts.
+At 2,305 metres elevation, the top of this ski area is the second highest of all Japanese ski resorts (the highest ski resort is not particularly remarkable).
 The top lift features lots of snow monsters (Juhyo), ice rain covered pine trees that have been blasted by the freezing wet winds.
 It’s frequently cold and windy up there, and the lifts are very slow so you can fully appreciate the nasty weather!
 The positive of the elevation of course is the great snow quality.

 The flattish base area has five mellow green courses.
-Further up there is one red run and one black run, and they generally don’t fully groom the latter so you might find some powder on the sides.
-Other than that, powder skiing is very limited because most of the trees are too close together and snow monster tree wells are particularly gnarly.
+Further up there is a red run and a black run, and they generally don’t fully groom the latter so you might find some powder on the sides.
+There is some technical tree skiing in this area when there is lots of cover, but take care of the snow monster tree wells that can be particularly gnarly.

 Shibutoge Ski Area